School Days (video game): Delay of the finale

 Screenshot of the MS Skagastøl as it appeared in the original compilation footage.
 The "Nice boat." comment and subsequent meme would derive from this.

 On September 17, 2007, the day before the twelfth and final episode of the televised anime was to air on TV Kanagawa, a sixteen-year-old girl murdered her forty-five-year-old father in their Kyoto home with an axe.
 TV Kanagawa promptly cancelled the Tuesday airing of the finale for its similarly violent content, replacing it instead with a thirty-minute video compilation of scenery footage from Europe including Norway, played to August Wilhelmj's "Air on the G String".
 Newspapers such as The Japan Times and Mainichi Shimbun reported on the killing and episode preempt on September 19.
 According to Mainichi Shimbun, Chiba TV and TV Aichi had also cancelled their airings, with AT-X the only station remaining indecisive.
 0verflow issued an apology through their blog the same day, asking viewers to stay tuned for updates.
 In the following week, 0verflow announced that it had arranged for two screenings of the edited finale at the Akihabara 3D Theater on September 27.
 Those wishing to attend would be required to register a seat by email, be at least 18 years old with photo ID, and bring a Windows copy of School Days or Summer Days.
 That same day AT-X announced that it had decided to air the unedited finale on September 27 and October 1.

 In the wake of the broadcast change, a screen capture of the Norwegian ferry MS Skagastøl, at the time belonging to Fjord1 Fylkesbaatane, from the slideshow surfaced on 4chan alongside the caption "Nice boat.", a phrase which gained popularity in Japan.
 Google Trends recorded a spike in "Nice Boat" searches around the third quarter of 2007 while Yomiuri Shimbun, a Japanese newspaper, reported that "Nice boat" was the tenth most popular Yahoo!
 Japan search from September 17 to September 23.

 Nice Boat had become so well known that it was used in other Japanese media.
-The meme appeared as an Easter egg in the first episode of Ef: A Tale of Memories., and was parodied on February 13, 2009, when the Kadokawa Pictures YouTube channel uploaded a short montage of sailboats instead of the previously scheduled premiere of The Melancholy of Haruhi Suzumiya.
+The meme appeared as an Easter egg in the first episode of Ef: A Tale of Memories., and was parodied on February 13, 2009, when the Kadokawa Pictures YouTube channel uploaded a short montage of sailboats instead of the previously scheduled premiere of The Melancholy of Haruhi-chan Suzumiya.
 0verflow capitalized on the popularity of the phrase, naming their booth at Comiket 73 "Nice boat." and selling meme-inspired merchandise.
 TNK also paid homage to the meme in "Magical Heart Kokoro-chan", a special direct-to-video episode of the animated series.